fclaerho/ansible-role-cloudkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 Assemble your own custom cloud!
 This role handles virtualization, administration and monitoring solutions.
-Check the usage section for the exhaustive list of components. **This role is under development**
+Check the usage section for the exhaustive list of components. **!!
+This role is under development !!**.
  Version 0.1.